dayton-outar/smpl/README.md

 ## To-Do

 - [ ] Complete updating and formatting documentation.
 Conform to Github standards
-- [ ] Find entry point of Logo Lexer and Parser
 - [ ] Build SMPL according to specs
 - [ ] Catch up on some Java and Java tools: Ant, Maven, etc.